 SpinTel is a hair more expensive initially, billing $69 per month the first six months you’re with the provider, and then cheaper at $79.95 per month thereafter.

 Next is Southern Phone, which charges $75 per month for your first 12 months.
 After this period ends, the price will jump up to $85 per month.

 If you’re also after a new mobile plan, Belong will give you a free mobile SIM loaded with $80 credit if you sign up for its NBN 100 plan as a new customer.
 In terms of pricing, Belong’s plan is $80 for the first six months and then $90 per month after that.

 At $84 per month, newcomer Swoop currently has the cheapest NBN 250 plan of these four congestion-free providers.
 While this introductory price is decent, it only lasts for the first six months of your connection, after which your bill will increase to $119 per month.

 Southern Phone is running an offer where you’ll only pay $95 per month for the first six months you’re with the provider, and then $115 per month thereafter.
 Even at full price, this plan has some solid bang for your buck, considering the speeds you’ll be getting.

 Telstra‘s plan is on the pricier side, however.
-You’ll pay $120 per month for your first six months and $140 per month thereafter.
+You’ll pay $110 per month for your first six months and $135 per month thereafter.
 It’s worth noting that Telstra’s plan may be contract-free, but you’ll pay a prorated modem fee if you leave in your first two years.
-You’ll also get two months of Binge and four months of Spotify Premium for free.

 You can only get an NBN 250 plan If you’ve got an FTTP or HFC NBN connection.